 - 2 tablespoons pimento stuffed olives optional

 - 15 ounce can Pigeon Peas/Gandules drained and rinsed

 Heat your caldero or Dutch oven to medium heat, and add your olive oil, bacon/ham (if using) and sofrito.
 Stir constantly until fragrant and tender, but not browned, about 4 minutes.

 Next add in the Sazon, tomato sauce or paste and chicken bouillon.
 Stir to combine.

-Allow the rice to absorb all the visible liquid, uncovered.
-Once most of the visible surface liquid is absorbed, stir and cover the rice, lower the flame to low, and allow it to steam for 20-25 minutes.
+Cover and allow the rice to absorb all the visible liquid.
+Once most of the visible surface liquid is absorbed, stir the rice, and cover again.
+Lower the flame to low, and allow it to steam for 20-25 minutes.
 It's done with all the liquid is absorbed and the grains are fluffy and fully cooked.